Feminism and media: #MeToo movement

 In 2017, actress Alyssa Milano brought the #MeToo movement to light when she asked her Twitter followers to reply with #metoo if they had experienced sexual assault.
 While Milano's actions have received backlash for taking credit for a movement that was started by an African American women the movement has stood to expose sexual harassment and assault within the work place.
 Following the social media popularity it was reported that 30% of women and 4% of men reported experiencing sexual assault within the U.S. academic medical field.
 While Milano brought popularity to the movement following allegations against Harvey Weinstein she did not create the movement or the phrase.
 Activist Tarana Burke originally started the movement in 2007.
 She started using the term "me too" to show solidarity with girls and women who had and were experiencing sexual assault.
 This movement reached all aspects of life in the United States including Hollywood, politics, education, news outlets, and even agriculture.
 The #MeToo movement has allowed not only a shift or norms but a shift in policies, education, and trainings in order to create better reporting systems and prevent sexual misconduct from occurring.

+#WomenInMaleFields and Satirical Feminism

+In the past decade, there has been a rise in feminist and queer satirical social media movements such as #MasculinitySoFragile.
+Created by sociology major Anthony Williams an effort to promote conversation about the violence and harassment that women face daily, it provided a platform for people to call out casual sexism and homophobia with a more humorous tone.
+In 2024, the trend #WomenInMaleFields began circulating social media platforms (primarily TikTok) with a similar intention.
+Typically, videos made in this format show a woman acting out a specific negative behavior she has experienced, such as "He was crying in bed so I said ‘here we go again’ and turned around and fell asleep #womeninmalefields".
+The trend has reached audiences globally, who express feeling grateful with the realization that they're not alone in experiencing double standards that extend beyond their own relationships, and shines a spotlight on the normalization of certain negative mindsets often associated with masculinity.
+These social media movements highlight the increase of satire based on the reversal of gender roles in online feminist circles, and showcase how feminism continues to adapt its voice to the modern audience.
+One study called this form of online satirical feminism "Reparative Tweeting", asserting that humor can be a performative resistance" and that “it is sometimes able to accomplish more in the public sphere than serious discourse alone".
+By providing women with a safe online space to infuse humor into their critiques, the #WomenInMaleFields trend provides a new and less-explored perspective on how feminism can take shape in subversive ways.